 - UW faculty/staff and WA state employees who are eligible for tuition exemption should carefully review the WA State Tuition Exemption Program website for details on eligibility, obtaining student status and tuition exemption, course registration, deadlines, and fees.
 If you have any questions, please contact the Registration Office at 206-543-8580 or firstname.lastname@example.org.

-- Obtain either NM status through the steps in the tuition exemption program website, or GNM status through the steps on this page.
+- Obtain either NM status through the steps in the tuition exemption program website (NOT the steps immediately below), or GNM status through the steps on this page below.

 - Register using the steps outlined in the WA State Tuition Exemption Program website (via MyUW, not through the Non-Degree Enrollment office).

 - Review registration procedures, important dates, and other information at the Non-Degree Enrollment website.
 For questions pertaining to obtaining NM status, please contact Non-Degree Registration Services.